jmquigley/gadgets/docs/lib/treeview/Treeview.md

 ## API
 #### Events
 - `onAdd(tvi: TreeviewItem, treeData: TreeviewItem[])` - invoked when a new node is added to the tree via the "+" add button (when highlighting the parent node).
-The tvi value is the parent node.
+The tvi represents the value added to the tree.
 - `onChange(treeData: {TreeviewItem[]}) ([])` - The array of TreeItem nodes
 used to represent the current state of the tree.
+- `onCollapse(treeData: TreeviewItem[])` - invoked when the full tree is collapsed via the collapse all button
 - `onDelete(tvi: TreeviewItem, treeData: TreeviewItem[]` - invoked when a node is removed from the tree.
 The tvi value is the node that was deleted.
+- `onExpand(treeData: TreeviewItem[])` - invoked when the full tree is expanded via the expand all button
-- 'onSearch(tvi: TreeviewItem)` - invoked when a search is performed.
+- `onSearch(tvi: TreeviewItem)` - invoked when a search is performed.
 It returns the current item found in the search.
 As moving from previous/next the node is sent to this callback.
+- `onSelect(tvi: TreeviewItem)` - invoked when a tree item is selected.
+The node selected is passed to the callback.
+- `onUpdate(current: TreeviewItem, previous: TreeviewItem, treeData: TreeviewItem[])` -
+invoked when the contents of a tree node (title) have been changed.
+It passes a reference to the new node (current), the previous node values before the change and the new treeData once the change has been applied.

 #### Styles
 - `ui-treeview` - applied to the SortableTree component on the top `div`